Files & Databases Tab - Environment Options

 - When UNCHECKED (default): Undo functionality is fully available.
 Operations like viewing pairings, moving players, deleting players, etc. create a temporary backup file that allows you to undo the operation.

-- When CHECKED: Undo functionality is disabled.
+- When CHECKED: Undo functionality is no longer available.
 The Undo menu option changes to “Can’t undo.
 (Minimal tempfiles.)”
 No temporary files are created, reducing disk I/O.

 Trade-off: Disabling temp files improves performance on slow storage but removes the safety net of being able to undo actions.